ricko2001/Genealogy-scripts/RM -Test external files/ReadMe.txt

 ======================================================================
 Backups

 IMPORTANT: This utility ONLY reads the RM database file.
 This utility cannot change your RM file.
 However, until you trust that the above statement is true, you should run this script on a copy of your database file or at least have a known-good backup.

 ======================================================================
 Getting Started

 To install and use the single file version:
-*  Create a folder on your disk
+*  Create a working folder on your disk, perhaps in your Documents folder.
-*  Copy these files from downloaded zip file to the above folder- TestExternalFiles.exe
+*  Copy these files from downloaded zip file to the working folder- TestExternalFiles.exe
       RM-Python-config.ini
-*  Download unifuzz64.dll   -see below
+*  Download the SQLite extension: unifuzz64.dll   -see below
-*  Move the unifuzz64.dll file to the above folder
+*  Move the unifuzz64.dll file to the working folder
-*  Edit the RM-Python-config.ini in the above folder to specify the location of the RM file, the unifuzz64.dll file and the output report file.
+*  Edit the RM-Python-config.ini in the working folder to specify the location of the RM file, the unifuzz64.dll file and the output report file.
    Some script functions may be turned on or off.
 The required edits should be obvious.
 (To edit, Open NotePad and drag the ini file onto the NotePad window.)
-*  Double click the TestExternalFiles.exe file to run the script and generate the report file.
+*  Double click the TestExternalFiles.exe file to run the utility and generate the report file.
 *  Examine the report output file.

 ----